losingfayth/os-poigs/README.md

  * View command history, scroll through command history, and autocomplete commands from command history

 ## Context
-The program was created as part of a school project.
+The program was created as part of a school project for a class on Operating Systems.
 The first part of this project, POIGS, had no history or batch file support.
 The second part of this project, #POIGS# was built off of the first part (only the second part available in this repository).

 ## Project Time
 POIGS: ~2 Days